erwan-privat/rbr-magnac/README.rst

   between tension and current, e.g. a 10% closed thyristor wich would only provide 30 W instead of 240 W for a 2400 W device;
+* manual setting for the activating threshold of the water heater to have a better control on the thyristor response curve.
 * off-peak hours handling (« *heures creuses* ») to override solar (non-)production at night or whenever without the need of a relay;